auth0/docs/articles/private-cloud/migration-private-to-private.md

 ---
 # Private Cloud to Private Cloud Migration

 The migration process complexity depends on the Auth0 features you are currently using.
 The process consists of a migration requirements discussion with your Auth0 Technical Account Manager which results in a custom migration plan for your specific implementation as well as a technical validation.
-Auth0 provides guidance and consulting on the process with a personalized migration plan designed for minimal intervention from Auth0.
+Auth0 provides guidance and consultation on the process with a personalized migration plan designed for minimal intervention from Auth0.

 After the migration is complete, your users will have to re-log in and all their sessions will be invalidated.
 Other impacts depends on features you are using and will be outlined in your migration plan.

-The process does not vary much if you're environment is:
+The process does not vary much if your environment is:

 * Standard Private Cloud
 * Managed Private Cloud - Auth0 hosted